 Cultivating positive patient experiences is about more than just following customer service best practices.
 Monahan emphasizes the interconnectedness of comfort in the doctor’s office and achieving long-term wellness goals.
 In her eyes, getting patients in the door before they get sick is essential to moving toward a preventative care model and away from the last minute, drastic fix.
 To make that happen, doctors have to encourage patients to invest in their future health—regardless of what that word means to them.
 Monahan has abandoned the idea that wellness has a static definition, and she thinks health practitioners should too.

-As Monahan points out, it’s often much easier for people to recognize the validity in the tenets of wellness than it is to actually practice them in daily life.
+As Monahan points out, it’s often much easier for people to see some validity in the tenets of wellness than it is to actually practice them in daily life.
 “It’s hard because we’re instant gratifiers, and we’re good at living in the moment.
 It’s easier to think about our happiness in the next twenty minutes than it is to think about our health in the next twenty years.
 An integral part of wellness, however, is really thinking about what we want for ourselves in the future.”
 Monahan believes Direct Primary Care doctors have a unique capacity to help patients who aren’t sure how to get started.
 “There’s a number of ways that doctors can approach a conversation about wellness.
-They could start by asking someone for their number one health goal.
+They could start by asking patients for their number one health goals.
 Some people may say something like, ‘My dad died of heart disease at fifty-eight and I’m forty.
 I really don’t want to have only eighteen more years left to live.’
 That one is surprisingly common—I’ve heard it more than once from patients.
 I think it’s most effective in those cases for a doctor to ask what the patient would be willing to do based on that knowledge.
-If a doctor just steps in and say, ‘Okay, well you’re on your way to heart disease, so you need to do x, y, and z’, the patient has already stopped listening once they hear that they’re on their way to heart disease.
-They’re already panicking.”
+If a doctor just steps in and say, ‘Okay, well you’re on your way to heart disease, so you need to do x, y, and z,' the patient has already stopped listening once he hears that he is on his way to heart disease.
+He's already panicking.”

-The phrase “would you be willing” invites patients to collaborate with doctors in creating a wellness strategy.
-If people feel like they have ownership over the long-term plan, it often feels more feasible in the short term.
-“When a patient says ‘yes’ to questions like, ‘would you be willing to incorporate some exercise into your daily routine?’ or ‘would be willing to try to cut sugar out of your diet?’ or even ‘would you be willing to let me give you some advice?’, they’re giving themselves internal permission to actually listen to what the doctor says next.
-Even if it’s not their idea, they can involve themselves by agreeing to it, and in that sense, they’re investing in their own wellness, too.”
+The question "Would you be willing?" invites patients to collaborate with doctors to create a wellness strategy.
+If people feel like they have ownership over the long-term plan, it often feels more feasible in the short-term.
+“When a patient says ‘yes’ to questions like, ‘Would you be willing to incorporate some exercise into your daily routine?’ or ‘Would be willing to try to cut sugar out of your diet?’ or even, ‘Would you be willing to let me give you some advice?’, they’re giving themselves internal permission to actually listen to what the doctor says next.
+Even if it’s not their idea, they can involve themselves by agreeing to it, and in that sense, they’re investing in their own wellness too.”